KelvinNazrey/data-analyst-dicoding-/README.md

 This project is a data analysis and visualization project focused on e-commerce public data.
 It includes code for data wrangling, exploratory data analysis (EDA), and a Streamlit dashboard for interactive data exploration.
 This project aims to analyze data on the E-Commerce Public Dataset.

 ## Project Structure
-- `dashboard/`: This directory contains dashboard.py which is used to create dashboards of data analysis results.
+- `dashboard/`: This directory contains Streamlit_Dashboard.py which is used to create dashboards of data analysis results.
 - all_data.zip : Directory containing the raw CSV data files.
-- Proyek_Analisis_Data_KelvinNazrey.ipynb: This file is used to perform data analysis.
+- Proyek_Analisis_Data_Kelvin_Nazrey.ipynb: This file is used to perform data analysis.
 - Dashboard/requirements.txt : for module
 - `README.md`: This documentation file.